Watterpstra/gvsu-cis350_LTB/README.md

 # LTB

-We will look to be creating a 2-D platformer which will incorporate simple movements and actions, such as a firearm and wall movement.
+We will look to be creating a 2-D platforming game with both a story mode and a challenge mode, with a functional menu and multiple levels with increasing difficulty throughout the course of the game.

 # Team Members and Roles